 What is Chemical Blacking?

-Chemical Blacking is sometimes referred to as ‘Blackening’ or 'Black Oxide Coating' produces a durable.
-Aesthetically pleasing black finish.
-Chemical Blacking will improve corrosion resistance and is suitable for decorative applications.
-Silchrome offer both Hot Blacking for Stainless and Carbon Steels.
+Chemical Blacking is sometimes referred to as ‘Blackening’ or 'Black Oxide Coating' produces a durable, aesthetically pleasing black finish.
+Chemical Blacking will improve corrosion resistance and is suitable for decorative applications when an oil is added.
+Silchrome offer both Hot Blacking Carbon Steels, Hot PX3 Blacking for Stainless Steels and an Ebonol process for Copper Alloys.

 What is the Process?